Azure/terraform-azurerm-avm-res-machinelearningservices-workspace/examples/byovnet_privateendpoints/README.md

 <!-- BEGIN_TF_DOCS -->
-# BYO Vnet example
+# BYO Vnet with private endpoints

-This deploys the module with a BYO VNet.
+This deploys a VNet and the module with private endpoints:

+- AML Workspace (public access) with private endpoints integrated with Vnet
+- Storage Account
+- Key Vault
+- App Insights and Log Analytics workspace

 ```hcl
 terraform {